ariel-242/YouTubeShortsRedirector/README.md

 - `app/src/main/java/com/example/youtubeshortsredirector/ClipboardAccessActivity.java`: Handles clipboard reading for URL extraction.
 - `youtube-shorts-redirector/background.js`: Chrome extension redirect logic.
 - `youtube-shorts-redirector/popup.js`: Extension popup UI for enabling/disabling.

 ---

+## Disclaimer & Privacy Notice

+YouTubeShortsRedirector App uses Android’s Accessibility Service **only** to detect when a YouTube Shorts video is playing and automatically redirect it to the standard YouTube video page for improved viewing.
+The app **does not collect, store, or transmit any personal or sensitive user data**.

+By using this app, you acknowledge that Accessibility permissions are necessary for this functionality and that you enable them voluntarily.
+Please only install the APK from trusted sources and use it responsibly.

+---